kmzbrnoI/uLI-web/_docs/index.md

  2. **Connect uLI to the XpressNET.**

-    Use standard 4-wire or 6-wire direct cable from command station or any XpressnET hub connected to command station.
-This is the same cable as for example Roco Multimaus uses.
+    Use standard 4-wire or 6-wire direct cable from command station or any XpressNET hub connected to the command station.
+This is the same cable as for example Roco multiMaus uses.

     uLI has two XpressNET connectors mutually connected, so you may use uLI as an XpressNET hub.